Everyone wants to say they hate lawyers, and yet I've never met a parent who didn't want their kid to be a lawyer.

 Let's go

-Salaries of Barristers in New Zealand
+Barrister Salary in New Zealand

 In New Zealand, barristers are specialised lawyers who represent clients in court, offer legal advice, and develop legal strategies.
 They usually handle more complex litigation, which is often reflected in their salaries.
+As with other roles, experience plays a large part in salaries and barristers in New Zealand, like elsewhere in the world, will see their wages increase over time.

 Barrister Training and Qualifications

 To become a barrister in New Zealand, you need to go through mostly the same education and training as solicitors.
+This includes:

 2. Professional Legal Studies Course (PLSC): Practical legal training that prepares students for professional practice.